Tony Azevedo: Stanford University

-Azevedo led Stanford's men's water polo team to two NCAA championships (in 2001 and 2002), and he represented the United States at the 2000 Summer Olympics in Sydney and the 2004 Summer Olympics in Athens.
-At the 2004 Olympics, Azevedo was second on the tournament's goals scored list with 15.
-He set a school freshman scoring record (68 goals), a single-season school record as a sophomore (95, or 3.4 goals a game) and, scored a school record 332 career goals in four years at Stanford.
-For each of his four years in college, Azevedo was honored as the most outstanding male player of the year with the Peter J. Cutino Award – water polo's version of the Heisman Trophy.
-While at Stanford, he was a member of the Alpha Pi chapter of the Kappa Alpha Order.
+By the end of his Senior year, Azevedo had set a Stanford career scoring record with a total of 252 goals.
+He set a Stanford school freshman scoring record of 68 goals, and a single-season record as a sophomore of 95, or 3.4 goals a game.
+In a rare distinction, in each of his four years in college, he was honored as the most outstanding male player of the year with the Peter J. Cutino Award – water polo's version of the Heisman Trophy.
+During his collegiate career, he was honored as the Men’s Water Polo Player of the Century for the Pac-12 Conference.
+He was a member of the Alpha Pi chapter of the Kappa Alpha Order at Stanford.